Diploma in Psychology & Community Development (N11)

 • A unique diploma that combines Psychology, Community Development and Social Sustainability

-• Be equipped to be a social connector who brings businesses, communities and the public sector together
+• Acquire the skills to be a social connector who brings businesses, communities and the public sector together

 • Gain hands-on experience in co-creating sustainable solutions with corporates and communities to maximise the social impact of business decisions